CITY REPORT TN

 • Average lead level: 0.0008 mg/L.

-Who Supplies Your Water in Nashville
+Water Quality in Nashville

 We track water quality and home safety data for 39 ZIP codes in Nashville, Tennessee (population ~475,253), covering 5 community water systems serving approximately 1,041,031 people region-wide.